vlad17/mve/README.md

 Here are setup-specific requirements that you really, really have to do yourself:

-* MuJoCo 1.50, with the appropriate key available - [MuJoCo downloads](https://www.roboti.us/index.html)
+* MuJoCo 1.50, with the appropriate key available - [MuJoCo downloads](https://www.roboti.us/index.html).
+On Linux, you can run `~/install-mujoco.sh` with the key `mjkey.txt` in the CWD.
-* Both MuJoCo installations are expected in `~/.mujoco` or the environment variable `MUJOCO_DIRECTORY`, if defined.
 * Python 3.5 (`scripts/` assume this is the `python` and `pip` in `PATH`)
 * If you get any error messages relating to `glfw3`, then reinstall everything in a shell where the following environment variables are set (and for good measure in the shell where you're launching experiments):